Zhilei/pt_load_interp/README.md

-# Pulse Tube Load Interpolation for the Simons Observatory
+# Pulse Tube Load Interpolation

-This repository contains the calibrated data and the interpolation functions for the pulse tube coolers for the Simons Observatory Large Aperture Telescope Receiver.
+This repository contains the calibrated data and the interpolation functions for the pulse tube coolers in the Simons Observatory Large Aperture Telescope Receiver.